 If you’re saving for retirement, in addition to any work GRSP you might have, you should open an RRSP or TFSA or both, since they offer amazing tax benefits that will either save you money right now, or down the road when you retire.
 How far away your retirement is, and how strong a stomach you have for short-term volatility will dictate how much of your savings should be invested in equities, AKA stocks, which can have wild up and down swings, versus low-risk government bonds, which are more stable, but offer less potential for growth.

-Plus, any amount you put in Wealthsimple Save will count towards the $100,000 account balance required to achieve Wealthsimple Black status, which features reduced management fees on investment accounts as well as cushy perks like free entry into 1,000 airport lounges worldwide.
+Plus, any amount you put in Wealthsimple Cash will count towards the $100,000 account balance required to achieve Wealthsimple Black status, which features reduced management fees on investment accounts as well as cushy perks like free entry into over 1,000 airport lounges worldwide.
 If you’re saving for retirement, start here.
 If you’re going to need those savings in three or fewer years, starting here is your best bet.